sircodesalotOfTheRound/javaLinq/README.md

 ### Partition

-Use partition to split a group of items based on a property:
+Use partition to split a collection into segments:

 ```Java
 public void parition() {